 The activity was carried out by a Consortium, which provided several reports.
-The Consortium encountered several problems for tagging, particularly in the western and central Mediterranean Sea, mostly due to causes of "force majeure" (bad weather conditions, fishery technical accidents and absence of juvenile tunas at the surface when the vessels where on site) .), but also partly due to some mistakes in the strategy adopted by the taggers..
+The Consortium encountered several problems for tagging, particularly in the western and central Mediterranean Sea, mostly due to causes of "force majeure" (bad weather conditions, fishery technical accidents and absence of juvenile tunas at the surface when the vessels where on site).
 Furthermore, the tagging strategy revealed some limitations (the tagging platforms were different and the mortality caused by tagging from purse-seiners was high, while the choice to explore the SW Sicily area did not provided results).
 There was a continuous discussion with the contractor and it was possible to reach an agreement for extending the tagging in the area of Gibraltar, for better balancing the number of tagged fish against the target.
 All these problems combined resulted in a final agreement for a partial reduction of the allocated budget.